-In a best-case scenario, rest, ice, and physical therapy may be all that’s needed to recover from rotator cuff injury.
+In a best-case scenario, rest, ice, and physical therapy may be all that’s needed to recover from a rotator cuff injury.
 About half of all people with rotator cuff injuries experienced improved symptoms with non-surgical treatments.

 - Apply heat and ice - Ice helps reduce inflammation.
-Use an ice pack 15-20 minutes every three to four hours.
+Use an ice pack for 15-20 minutes every three to four hours.
 If the pain and inflammation subside after a few days, heating pads can help relax the muscles.

 - Take pain relievers - Over-the-counter pain relievers can help — talk to your doctor about which is best for you to use.

 - Strengthening exercises - Simple, regular exercises keep the shoulder joint and muscles from tensing up and restore movement.